Devil's Gate (novel)

 Devil's Gate is an adventure novel in author Clive Cussler's The NUMA Files.
 Co-written with Graham Brown, this installment is the ninth of that series which features the main character Kurt Austin.
-The story follows employees of NUMA (National Underwater and Marine Agency) who discover someone is developing a directed-energy weapon and thwart the dictator of Sierre Leone, Djemma Garand, and the mercenary group led by Andras the Knife before they are able to use the weapon.
+The story follows employees of NUMA (National Underwater and Marine Agency) who discover someone is developing a directed-energy weapon and thwart the dictator of Sierra Leone, Djemma Garand, and the mercenary group led by Andras the Knife before they are able to use the weapon.
 The hardcover edition was released November 14, 2011, it was subsequently released as a paperback, audiobook and ebook.
 It appeared on several best-seller lists and was describe by reviewers as being suitable for fans of Cussler and action-adventure stories.

 Background

 This is the first collaboration between authors Clive Cussler and Graham Brown.
 This novel is the ninth in The NUMA (National Underwater and Marine Agency) Files series, following 2009's Medusa.
 Cussler writes several novel series and in 2011, with co-authors, he added to several series in addition to adding Devil's Gate to The NUMA Files, including The Jungle to the Oregon Files, The Race to the Isaac Bell Adventures, and The Kingdom to the Fargo Adventures.